-1. Applies to cohort commencing in: 2022 2.
+1. Applies to cohort commencing in: 2023 2.
 Degree Granting Body University of London 3.
 Awarding institution The Royal Veterinary College 4.
 Teaching institution The Royal Veterinary College 5.
-Programme accredited by Royal College of Veterinary Surgeons (RCVS) - full recognition European Association of Establishments of Veterinary Education (EAEVE) - full accreditation American Veterinary Medical Association (AVMA) - full accreditation Australasian Veterinary Boards Council (AVBC) 6.
-Name and title Graduate Accelerated entry to Bachelor of Veterinary Medicine (BVetMed) 7.
-Intermediate and Subsidiary Award(s) N/A Graduate entry programme.
-8. Course Management Team Course Director, Year Leaders, Strand leaders - reporting to Undergraduate Medicine Course Management Committee 9.
-FHEQ Level of Final Award Level 7 10.
-Date of First Intake 1791 11.
+Programme accredited by Royal College of Veterinary Surgeons (RCVS) - full recognition European Association of Establishments of Veterinary Education (EAEVE) - full accreditation American Veterinary Medical Association (AVMA) - full accreditation Australasian Veterinary Boards Council (AVBC) - full recognition South African Veterinary Council (SAVC) - full recognition 6.
+Name and title Graduate Accelerated entry to Bachelor of Veterinary Medicine (GAB) 7.
+Intermediate and Subsidiary Award(s) N/A 8.
+Course Management Team Course Director, Year Leaders, Strand leaders - reporting to the Undergraduate Medicine Course Management Committee 9.
+Level of Final Award Level 7 See Office for Students (OfS) Sector- recognised standards 10.
+Date of First Intake 2005/06 11.
 Frequency of Intake Annually in September 12.
 Duration and Mode(s) of Study Full-time, face to face complemented by some digital learning methods.
-13. Registration Period (must be in line with the General Regulations for Study and Award) Full TimeMinimumMaximum48 months8 years provided that:48 months7 here is not more than 5 years from the start of the clinical phase (Year 3) until final examination 14.
-Timing of Examination Board meetings G year: June/July Third year BVetMed (second year of study): TBC Finals TBC 15.
-Date of Last Periodic Review 2016/17 16.
-Date of Next Periodic Review 2023
+13. Registration Period (must be in line with the General Regulations for Study and Award) Full Time Minimum 48 months 8 years provided that: There is not more than 5 years from the start of the clinical phase (Year 3) until final examination